maxiix3/advent-of-code/2016/README.md

-# Advent of Code
+# Advent of Code 2016

 I started last year on the advent of code 2015, but because of lack of time I didn't finished.
 This year I'm trying again.
-For the uninitiated, [Advent of Code](http://adventofcode.com/) is a series of programming challenges, a new one is released each day until Dec.
-25th.

-Here is my solution coded in python
+Edit: didn't go so well...
+3 days?